SLuckeneder/phd_devecon_brummund/README.md

 While the paper uses a sample of 448 treated and 448 control observations (in a more rigorous matching, the author then also restricted the sample to 324-324), I obtained 365 reserved constituencies and a control group of 1136.
 For 118 treated constituencies, the algorithm could not find any fitting matches.

 I then used the new sample to re-estimate results shown in Table 3 of the original paper (see Problem Set 1).
 My robustness checks based on the new matching strategy were twofold.
 First, I followed the paper's code very closely and compared 365 treated to 1136 control constituencies in an OLS setting.
-Second, used the same sample, but weighted all observations based on weights that I received from the matching algorithm.
+Second, I used the same sample, but weighted all observations based on weights that I received from the matching algorithm.
 Results are shown in the table below.
 The first two columns replicate columns 1 and 2 from the original Table 3.
 Columns 3 and 4 refer to my first estimation based on CEM, and columns 5 and 6 show the results using the weighted OLS setting.

 ![](FRJ2015_table3_robust.PNG)